ibrahni/blogwatch-1/README.md

   - _github-related_
   - _technical_

-### Excluding a URL for tests running in the bi-monthly bild
+### Excluding a URL for tests running in the bi-monthly build

 URLs can be added to the following file to skip a specific test from the bi-monthly build - https://github.com/eugenp/blogwatch/blob/master/src/main/resources/exceptions-for-tests.yaml